 Treatment for drugs or alcohol isn’t intended to be lenient or gentle.
-It forces you to accept the past, take responsibility for your actions and be conscious about making better decisions in the future.
+It forces you to accept the past, takes responsibility for your actions and be conscious about making better decisions in the future.
 If recovery was pleasant and forgiving, you probably wouldn’t stay sober for very long.
-The fact is that recovering addicts need consequences, tough love and extreme motivation, and this comes from rigorous treatment programs.
+The fact is that recovering addicts need consequences, tough love, and extreme motivation, and this comes from rigorous treatment programs.

 By now, you’re probably no stranger to recovery, and the experience has pushed you outside your comfort zone in a variety of ways.
 As you leave treatment, the next step is fitting back into the world.
 This can feel strange and scary, so it’s strongly recommended that you attend an AA or NA group.
 These groups seem to be the answer that everyone has.
 “You’ll find friends there,” your parents tell you.
 “These people know what you’re going through.”

 But what if you’re not exactly fitting in with the other members?
 They can only be as helpful to you as you allow them to be, and it’s going to be hard to bond with them if you’re not feeling comfortable during the meetings.

 Let’s talk about some of the reasons why newly recovering addicts commonly feel disconnected from their group and what can be done about it.
 Your feelings may be legitimate, or you may need some time and perspective.

 Explore Different Groups

 No two AA or NA meetings are alike.
 These groups are held all over the country in various settings with different focuses or approaches.
 You can find groups that have hundreds of people or groups that have just a few.
 Some are designed for specialized groups of people such as men, women, lesbians, gays or young people.
 Others are focused around a particular addiction such as Heroin Anonymous or Cocaine Anonymous.